btcpayserver/btcpayserver-doc/Apps.md

 # BTCPay Server Apps
 The primary purpose of BTCPay Server is to remove dependencies on trusted third-parties.
 The Apps are built in applications that obsolete central-authorities and allow users an easy way to extend the [use case](UseCase.md) of the software.
-Users can self-host all sort of customizable applications that work out of the box.
+Users can self-host all sorts of customizable applications that work out of the box.

 To create an app, go to Apps > Create a new app.
 Apps are store-dependant, which means that each app needs to be connected to a store.